 2. Medical procedures associated with an increased risk of anaphylaxis (eg, specific allergen immunotherapy, IV biologic drugs, or contrast media):

-2) The risk associated with administration of an allergen, drug, or diagnostic agent may be reduced by previous administration of oral or IV H1-receptor and H2-receptor blockers (eg, diphenhydramine and ranitidine), a glucocorticoid (eg, prednisone 0.5 mg/kg orally 3 times: 12, 7, and 1 hour before the administration of a drug or diagnostic agent that may induce anaphylaxis), or both.
+2) The risk associated with administration of an allergen, drug, or diagnostic agent may be reduced by previous administration of oral H1-receptor blockers (eg, cetirizine, rupatadine, bilastine, or desloratadine) and H2-receptor blockers (eg, ranitidine), a glucocorticoid (eg, prednisone 0.5 mg/kg orally 3 times: 12, 7, and 1 hour before the administration of a drug or diagnostic agent that may induce anaphylaxis), or both.

 Secondary prevention refers to prevention methods in patients with a history of anaphylactic shock.
 Adequate use of prophylactic measures requires an appropriate education of patients.

 2. Carrying an epinephrine autoinjector at all times.

 3. Carrying a relevant medical identification bracelet, necklace, or card.